What is ACE?

 What is the time commitment and long will it take?

-Students must be prepared to commit to three hours in class (per course) once per week plus additional time for homework (~3 hours per course).
+Learners must be prepared to commit to three hours in class (per course) once per week plus additional time for homework (~3-6 hours per course).

-The amount of time it takes to complete an individual course varies from student to student and depends on their level at intake as well as the amount of independent work completed outside of class time.
-Students are required to take only the courses they need to meet their goals.
+The amount of time it takes to complete an individual course varies from learner to learner and depends on their level at intake as well as the amount of independent work completed outside of class time.
+Learners are required to take only the courses they need to meet their goals.
 For some, that means only one course is needed.
 For others, all four courses may be required.
 Please check the pre-requisites for the college or program you are applying to.

-Students are allowed a maximum of 28 weeks to complete the ACE English (Communications) course, and a maximum of 24 weeks (per course) to complete the ACE Math and Science courses.
+Learners are allowed a maximum of 28 weeks to complete the ACE English (Communications) course, and a maximum of 24 weeks (per course) to complete the ACE Math and Science courses.
+This does not include review.
 Extra time is allocated for those requiring a review period prior to starting the ACE curriculum.

 What subjects are offered and what is the class schedule?